THEOplayer/documentation/theoplayer/how-to-guides/03-cast/01-chromecast/01-connecting-from-custom-sender-applications.md

 ### Web

-The following webpage should suffice:
+The following web page should suffice:

 ```html
 <!doctype html>